-There should be a clear understanding of the division of responsibilities between all organizational units participating in MS&I activities (see also paragraphs 5.23- should be clearly specified, with clear arrangements for the maintenance of configuration control to ensure plant safety during and after the contracted work.
+There should be a clear understanding of the division of responsibilities between all organizational units participating in MS&I activities (see also paragraphs 5.23-5.26).
+In particular, the interface between the operating organization and contractors should be clearly specified, with clear arrangements for the maintenance of configuration control to ensure plant safety during and after the contracted work.
 For further guidance on interfaces, see Refs.
 [3] and [5].